What is a mutual exchange?

 A mutual exchange is where a tenant swaps their home with

 another tenant.
-You can exchange homes with other tenants in
+You can exchange homes with a tenant of any

-the Kent Homechoice website.
-You need to provide details of
+Homechoice website.
+You need to provide details of the

-the property you currently live in, the type of property you wish
+property you currently live in, the type of property you wish to

 Provided you are eligible, your application will be approved and

 you will be given a unique reference number.

 Your property details will be advertised on the website and you